Skip to content

 Natural Fabric Diapers

 If on the other hand you have purchased cloth diapers that are made in any part with natural fabrics (bamboo, bamboo fleece, bamboo velour, cotton, organic cotton, or hemp) then some pre-washing is necessary.
 The more unprocessed the fabric is, the more pre-washing it will require.
-For example, for bamboo, bamboo fleece and cotton, the manufacturer might recommend 3-5 pre-washes before use.
-(You can get a way with 1 pre-wash (keeping in mind that the diaper will get more absorbent over time and subsequent washes.
-So if you get a bit of a leak, never fear, it will resolve with more washes).
+For example, for bamboo, bamboo fleece and cotton, the manufacturer might recommend 3-5 pre-washes before use so check the tag.

 Diaper Covers